 At the PDC, the grant funded the purchase of an ultrafine grinder, a spray dryer and a major upgrade of our stock preparation and refining capacity.
-This state-of-the-art equipment enables the PDC’s pilot plant to produce cellulose nanofibrils at a rate of one ton a day (the UMaine PDC is the only facility that can manufacture CNF at this scale in the country).
+This state-of-the-art equipment enables the PDC’s pilot plant to produce cellulose nanofibrils at a rate of one ton per day (the Process Development Center is the only facility that can manufacture CNF at this scale in the United States).

 - Provide researchers with working quantities of a wide range of forest-based nanomaterials

 - Develop scalable methods to convert wood components into high-performance nanomaterials

 - Improve methods to isolate and characterize the various forms of nanocellulose

 - Develop standards for various grades of nanocellulose

 - Support emerging markets for products made from wood-derived renewable nanomaterials

 - Provide a fee-for-service facility that clients can use to advance their own research and development projects

 Pilot Plant Capabilities